 The proposed project locations were assessed according to the original localized health impacts method.
-The assessment shows that nine out of 15 sites where projects are proposed are in high-risk communities.
-This finding indicates that the communities near the proposed project locations are at a higher risk of adverse health effects from pollution.
-However, staff does not anticipate a significant increase in local pollutants resulting from the projects, and staff's analysis found no indication that there would be adverse community health impacts.
-Moreover, a net benefit from these proposed electric vehicle charging projects may be realized for the surrounding communities due to associated reductions in harmful criteria air pollutants, toxic air contaminants, and greenhouse gas emissions.
+The assessment shows that one new project site is located within a high-risk community.
+This finding indicates that one of the communities near the proposed project locations is at a higher risk of adverse health effects from pollution.
+However, staff does not anticipate a significant increase in local pollutants and found no indication that the updated project site locations identified in this LHI Report would negatively affect community health.
+Moreover, a net benefit from the proposed electric vehicle charging project may be realized for the surrounding community due to associated reductions in harmful criteria air pollutants, toxic air contaminants, and greenhouse gas emissions.